BinjieSun/drl-sac/README.md

 - Support for Gymnasium environments
 - Built-in video recording in Gymnasium
 - A DeepMind Control Suite (DMC) wrapper in Gymnasium
+- Added model checkpoints to save the model and prevent data loss

 ## Setup
 ### Running an experiment in Colab